AathifMahir/MauiIcons/src/MauiIcons.Fluent/readme.md

 ### XAML usage

-In order to make use of the .Net Maui Icons - Material within XAML you can use this namespace:
+In order to make use of the .Net Maui Icons - Fluent within XAML you can use this namespace:

 ```xml
 xmlns:fluent="clr-namespace:MauiIcons.Fluent;assembly=MauiIcons.Fluent"